By G.J.Hayter & Co. Ltd,a subsidiary of J.W.Spear & Sons Ltd. and sold under the "Victory" brand name in 1973.

 And,in turn,that white plastic sheet is held in place by a thin sheet of brown hardboard,stapled at each corner to form the base.

-The nice chunky plywood pieces make them satisfying things to handle.
+The nice chunky plywood pieces are satisfying things to handle.

 And the colourful artwork makes it very pleasing on the eye too.